 United Kingdom 0207 117 6006 Local 1 604 932 0100North America 1 877 932 1777

-World Triathlon Corporation (WTC) has announced Whistler, British Columbia as the new venue of the IRONMAN Canada triathlon.
+In 2013, World Triathlon Corporation (WTC) announced Whistler, British Columbia as the new venue of the IRONMAN Canada triathlon.
 IRONMAN Canada in Whistler builds on the legacy of the 2010 Winter Olympics, while offering athletes a beautiful, challenging experience in a world-class venue.
-The event will be the 32nd running of IRONMAN Canada.
+This summer is Whistler's second year hosting the event which will be the 33rd running of IRONMAN Canada.

 Spectators can view the swim start by accessing Rainbow Park via the Valley Trail.
 It is 3 kilometers (2 miles) walk/bike ride from Whistler Village to Rainbow Park.
 Additionally, a live video of the swim start will be broadcasted on the large screen at Whistler Olympic Plaza.
 The bike course passes through Whistler Village three times, a great place to watch the athletes.
 The run course also passes through Whistler Village two times, then again at the finish.